Tadeusz Milewski: Education and career

-Tadeusz Milewski was born in Kolomyia and studied linguistics at the University of Lviv (1960–1967), under the supervision of Tadeusz Lehr-Spławiński, from 1925 to 1929.
+Tadeusz Milewski was born in Kolomyia and studied linguistics at the University of Lviv, under the supervision of Tadeusz Lehr-Spławiński, from 1925 to 1929.
 His dissertation research was on the Polabian language.
 Together with his professor, he moved to the Jagiellonian University in Kraków in 1929 and took up a teaching position there.

 Like other professors of the Jagiellonian University, he was arrested by the Gestapo on 6 November 1939 (as part of the Sonderaktion Krakau), and he spent a year in concentration camps in Sachsenhausen and Dachau.
 After his release, he participated in clandestine teaching in German-occupied Poland, and also started working on his book “Outline of general linguistics”.

 Milewski became a professor at the Jagiellonian University in 1946, and taught there in various roles until his death on 5 March 1966 in Kraków, after a long illness.
 The funeral was held by Archbishop Karol Wojtyła, a former student and longtime friend.

 Scientific contributions

-Milewski is internationally best known for his contributions to linguistic typology, in particular his dictinction between concentric and excentric language types, which is widely recognized as a precursor to the well-known distinction between head-marking and dependent-marking languages.
+Milewski is internationally best known for his contributions to linguistic typology, in particular his distinction between concentric and excentric language types, which is widely recognized as a precursor to the well-known distinction between head-marking and dependent-marking languages.
 He is also the originator of Milewski's typology.
 In addition to his interests in Slavic and Indo-European linguistics, he had a strong interest in the languages of North America.